Discord Business Model

 • Significant Investor Support: Strong financial support from investors during various rounds of funding;

-• Large Market Share: Popularity and greater market share made up of loyal users;
+• Large Market Share: Popularity and a more outstanding market share made up of loyal users;

-• Innovative Platform: Innovative technology with a beautiful, easy-to-use interface and abundant social features, and strong developers;
+• Innovative Platform: Innovative technology with a beautiful, easy-to-use interface, abundant social features, and strong developers;

 • Key Partnerships: Strategic formal and informal partnerships within the business world;

-• Convenience: Utility and interconnectivity with a number of other platforms.
+• Convenience: Utility and interconnectivity with several other platforms.
 For example, Twitch, Xbox, Steam, and Spotify integration;

-• Freemium Model: The free basic package offers a respectable amounts of features and functionality, which is adequate for most users;
+• Freemium Model: The free basic package offers respectable features and functionality, which is adequate for most users.

-• Unfavorable Privacy Policies: Some users have complaints over the privacy policy of the discord platform, with worries over how the data is being stored and utilized without explicit consent.
-To allay these fears, the platform has claimed that it is not monetized user data.
+• Unfavorable Privacy Policies: Some users have complaints about the privacy policy of the Discord platform, with worries over how the data is being stored and utilized without explicit consent.
+To allay these fears, the platform has claimed that it does not monetize user data.
 However, it has admitted to investigating private user chats and even providing these chats to law enforcement;

-• Poor VoIP Services on the Free Package: Some users have questioned the quality of the voice-over-Internet Protocol services offered by the Discord platform.
-Even though the service offers high-quality calls, these are usually only available on the paid versions;
+• Poor VoIP Services in the Free Package: Some users have questioned the quality of the voice-over-Internet Protocol services offered by the Discord platform.
+Even though the service offers high-quality calls, these are usually only available in the paid versions;

-• Persistent Association with the Online Gaming: espite the best efforts to expand beyond the online gaming community, the platform is still heavily associated with that industry.
+• Persistent Association with Online Gaming: despite the best efforts to expand beyond the online gaming community, the platform is still heavily associated with that industry.

 Discord Opportunities

-• Improved Security and Data Privacy: Security and privacy updates would go a long way in improving the attractiveness of the platform;
+• Improved Security and Data Privacy: Security and privacy updates would go a long way in enhancing the attractiveness of the platform;

 • Improving the Basic Package Features: Upgrading some features on the basic plan would make the software much more attractive to users.